Holiday Cybersecurity Tips

 • Doublecheck the website.
 Check website URLs carefully since cybercriminals often create websites and names that are very similar to legitimate, reputable organizations.
 Check the spelling of the organization's name and the URL very closely for discrepancies.

-No one is exempt from the threat of cybercrime, at home or on the go, but you can follow these simple tips to stay safe online when traveling.
+No one is exempt from the threat of cybercrime, at home or on the go, but you can follow these simple tips to stay safe online when traveling during the holidays..

 • Avoid free Wi-Fi.
 Although connecting to free public Wi-Fi sounds great, it is often unsecure and can expose your devices and personal information to hackers.
 Instead, use a VPN or your mobile phone as a hotspot when going online.